Exploring the Manet & Morisot Exhibit: A Rainy-Day Adventure

 Loch Lomond to Windsurfer Beach

 Today we had 14 BASK members on the kayak ramp at the Loch Lomond Yacht Harbor ready to launch at 10:30.
 Our destination today is Windsurfer Beach, a little beach not far from the Larkspur Ferry Terminal.
-Maximum flood current of just under half a knot at 11:44 meant we’d be working against a slight current.
+A maximum flood current of just under half a knot at 11:44 meant we’d be working against a slight current.

 We left the harbor and headed to the Marin Islands, paddling out around the east island before heading south.